patoui/laravel-profile/readme.md

 TODO:

-* Update replies to async
+* Update comments to async
 * Update favouriting to async
 * Add log tracking and notifications when errors occur
 * Add SMS notifications when a comment is added